mike-sierra/deotp/02_navigate.md

         $ touch file.html || open error.html

-    Think of these _and_/_or_ statements as handy one-line variations on if/then and unless/then conditional logic.
+    Think of these as _and_/_or_ statements.
+You can use them as handy one-line variations on if/then and unless/then conditional logic.
     (If that sounds far-fetched, consider these two sentences: _Be nice to me, and I will be your friend.
 Be nice to me, or I will punch you in the nose._)

     - _statement_
     - _conditional_

 1. Open anything with anything.
-Suppose you have an HTML file, but you want to edit the raw source with your default editor:
+Suppose you have an HTML file, but you want to edit the raw source with your default text editor:

         $ open -e file.html